Electromagnetic plasma wave modes propagating along light-cone coordinates: Double Airy wave propagation in detail

-If we identify $\alpha^2$ as an effective wavelength, then, the energy velocity of this wavepacket approaches $c=1$ faster with smaller $\alpha$ as compared to the usual plane wave solution for electromagnetic plasma waves.
+The energy velocity of this wavepacket approaches to the speed of light faster for smaller $\alpha$, as compared to the usual plane wave solution for electromagnetic plasma waves.
+Therefore, while the transport of energy of this wavepacket is always subluminal (remaining causal), the superluminality features are a property of the phase of the wavepacket, or its wavefront.

 Notice that the wavepacket cannot move at constant speed; it belongs to the category of accelerating plasma modes.
 Furthermore, the wave front velocity \eqref{wavefrontvelocity} eventually can be larger than the simple phase velocity of a plane wave solution $v_f=(1+\omega_p^2/k^2)^{1/2}$.
 Similarly, the energy velocity \eqref{energyvelocityairyariry} can also be larger (for larger times) than the group velocity of a plane wave solution $v_g=(1+\omega_p^2/k^2)^{-1/2}$.